-Getting help from domestic violence and abuse agencies
+Obstacles to seeking help for domestic violence and abuse

 Specialist support for domestic violence and abuse began in the 1970s with the setting up of refuges across the UK.
 These independent safe houses subsequently joined, merged, and collaborated to create organisations that provide a range of services including those directly for victims/survivors, multi-agency working with other providers, as well as campaigning and policy work to try to change laws and services’ response to abuse.
 The support offered by these specialist services is crucial in empowering women to make decisions which are right for them and their families.
 This support might include offering the Freedom Programme (a group course for women experiencing abuse); advocates; counselling; refuges; outreach; children’s support workers; perpetrator programmes to challenge abusive behaviours; and follow-on settlement support for those leaving refuges.